 To starboard, there’s a microwave behind a retractable door.
 Below there’s a vessel sink recessed into a Corian counter and an opening portlight is just beyond.
 Notice that the sink is elevated just above the counter so we also have a quick drop spot for cellphones and wallets, complete with a raised edge.
 Trash goes below.
 Ahead is a seating area that converts to a double berth.

 Storage solutions played a big part in the cabin.
-Of course there’s the rod storage we discussed, that moves the rods out of the bow compartment.
+Of course, there’s the rod storage we discussed, that moves the rods out of the bow compartment.
 And there’s the blue courtesy lighting just above, adding a touch of bling to the high-end reels.
 Cabinets are above and shelving is above that.

 Forward is where the real innovations take place.
 There’s regular V-seating, but by flipping the hinged cushions down, Boston Whaler added rubberized surfaces, so when we bring aboard our plastic storage totes, this gives us a place to put them without having then slide off.
 Additional bins, or other items, can go just ahead of the cushions and they’re also prevented from sliding by the cushions themselves.
-It’s a real world solution and a clever one.
+It’s a real-world solution and a clever one.

 However, the biggest improvement is the now fully enclosed head.
 The door is held open with a magnetic catch.
 The head includes a flip-down teak seat, pull-out shower wand, opening portlight, mirror, and our favorite feature… the flip down foul weather gear hooks… great place to dry out wet jackets.
-The heat and AC vent speeds the process up.
+The heat and AC vent speed the process up.

 Clearly, this is a boat with a lot to offer and she’s pretty well set up with everything customer research has shown that boaters in this class are looking for.
 Her new hull design performed flawlessly and the automatic controlling from the Mercury systems are a perfect complement.
 As for comfort, it’s everywhere we stepped, and then some.